nickgriffin1/Project-4/README.md

 My optimizations and sources
 ============================
--Index.html -> target -> 90 PSI score
+##Index.html -> target -> 90 PSI score

-  -Compressed all images that could be compressed with Pixelmator -https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/image-optimization
+Compressed all images that could be compressed with Pixelmator

+  	-https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/image-optimization
     -Created a thumbnail for the pizzaria image

-  -Added my google analytic credentials to index.html and other pages -Inlined the font of index.html and related pages -https://developers.google.com/speed/pagespeed/module/filter-css-inline-google-fonts
+Added my google analytic credentials to index.html and other pages

+  -Inlined the font of index.html and related pages -https://developers.google.com/speed/pagespeed/module/filter-css-inline-google-fonts
     -Required in config file for nginx if you want to run on permanent server: pagespeed EnableFilters inline_google_font_css;

-  -Minified CSS
+Minified CSS

     -http://cssminifier.com/

-  -Inlined the style.css of index.html and related pages
+Inlined the style.css of index.html and related pages

     -https://developers.google.com/speed/docs/insights/OptimizeCSSDelivery#example

-  -My configuration for a PSI score over 90
+My configuration for a PSI score over 90

     -bash to file directory
     -"python -m SimpleHTTPServer 8080"
     -put ngrok in file directory
     -"./ngrok 8080"
     -put ngrok url into https://developers.google.com/speed/pagespeed/insights/
-    -note: I removed ngrok from file directory before pushing to github -My scores:
+    -note: I removed ngrok from file directory before pushing to github

+My scores:

     -Mobile: 94
     -Desktop: 91

--Pizza FPS -> target -> 16 ms on mobile
+##Pizza FPS -> target -> 16 ms on mobile

   -Reduced the amount of background pizzas down from 200, which is way too many
     -My main strategy is to lower the amount of times the for loops are ran and reduce the content of the loops -http://www.w3schools.com/js/js_performance.asp